-In addition, a second prototype vehicle (PV-II) made a maiden flight in December 2005 and the third in December 2006.
-The Indian Government approved limited series production of 20 Tejas for the air force in April 2006.
+In addition, a second prototype vehicle (PV-II) made its maiden flight in December 2005 and third in December 2006.
+In April 2006, the Indian Government approved limited series production of 20 Tejas for the air force.

-The fourth and fifth limited series production aircraft (LSP-4) took its first flight in June 2010.
-The LSP-5 platform undertook its maiden flight in November 2010.
-The initial operational clearance (IOC) testing was completed in December 2010 and certification was approved in January 2011.
+The fourth and fifth limited series production aircraft (LSP-4) took their first flight in June and November 2010, respectively.
+Initial operational clearance (IOC) testing was completed in December 2010 and certification was approved in January 2011.
 The LSP-7 completed its maiden flight in March 2012 and the first flight of LSP-8 was made in March 2013.

-The Indian Air Force (IAF) began the second phase of hot weather flight trials on the Tejas light combat aircraft in June 2010.
+The IAF started the second phase of hot weather flight trials on the Tejas aircraft in June 2010.
 The test was carried out at temperatures up to 45°C and examined the digital flight control computer, avionics systems, multimode radar, RWR and the electrical and environmental control systems.

-The Indian Aeronautical Development Agency (ADA) is carrying out a conceptual design study of the ADA medium combat aircraft, which will be an advanced, stealthy version of the Tejas, to replace the Indian Air Force Jaguar and Mirage 2000 fleet.
-The medium combat aircraft has two engines with fully vectoring nozzles and no vertical or horizontal tail.
+The ADA is carrying out a conceptual design study of the ADA medium combat aircraft, which will be an advanced, stealth version of the Tejas, and replace the IAF Jaguar and Mirage 2000 fleet.
+This version has two engines with fully vectoring nozzles and no vertical or horizontal tail.

 Orders and deliveries of Tejas and delta platform design

-Lightweight materials, including aluminium. lithium and titanium alloys, and carbon composites have been used in the construction.
+Lightweight materials, including aluminium. lithium and titanium alloys, and carbon composites, have been used in the construction.
 The wing structure includes composite spares and ribs with a carbon fibre-reinforced plastic skin.

-The National Aerospace Laboratories (NAL), based in Bangalore, has designed and is responsible for the manufacture of the fin and the rudder and the construction of the aircraft fuselage.
+The National Aerospace Laboratories (NAL), based in Bangalore, has designed and is responsible for the manufacture of the fin and the rudder, and the construction of the aircraft fuselage.

 Cockpit of the Indian supersonic fighter aircraft